mighty-gerbils/gerbil/doc/reference/std/net/repl.md

 ## Loading the Expander

 By default, once connected, the REPL does not load the Gerbil expander but uses the primitive Gambit eval.
-This allows the REPL to be embedded to static binaries without the requirement to embed the expander's environment.
+This allows the REPL to be embedded in binaries without the requirement to embed the expander's environment.

-You can load the expander on demand in executables with:
+If you are debugging during development and thus have expander environemnt, you can load the expander on demand in running executables with:
 ```
 REPL> (gerbil-load-expander!)
 ```